Dan-in-CA/sip_plugins/README.md

 system_update
 ----------
-Allows updating OSPi software from integrated UI<br>
-(Installed by default)
+Allows updating OSPi software from integrated UI  S (Installed by default)

 telegram_bot
 -------------
-<p>A simple telegram.org bot to interface with a SIP installation.</p>
+A simple telegram.org bot to interface with a SIP installation.

 Run "pip install python-telegram-bot --upgrade" before installing this plugin.